rdfostrich/article-swj2020-cobra/content/evaluation.md

 While the unidirectional delta chain leads to increasing ingestion times for every new version, initiating a new snapshot (COBRA\*) can effectively _reset_ these ingestion times, and lead to overall lower ingestion times.
-The downside of this is that there can be an increase in storage size due to this, for datasets that have few small or large versions (BEAR-B Daily and BEAR-A), otherwise for many small versions (BEAR-B Hourly) there is a decrease in storage size.
+The downside is that there can be an increase in storage size due to this, for datasets that have few small or large versions (BEAR-B Daily and BEAR-A), otherwise for many small versions (BEAR-B Hourly) there is a decrease in storage size.
 As such, for those datasets (BEAR-B Daily and BEAR-A), it is recommended to wait longer before initiating a new snapshot in the delta chain.